Cambridge Film Festival: 1995

-In 1995 at the 19th Festival, Jeunet and Caro attended the Premiere of THE CITY OF LOST CHILDREN.
-The Festival's centennial tribute to Buster Keaton contained his rarely seen final masterpieces THE CAMERAMAN and SPITE MARRIAGE.
+In 1995, at the 19th Festival, Jeunet and Caro attended the Premiere of The City of Lost Children.
+The Festival's centennial tribute to Buster Keaton contained his rarely seen final masterpieces: The Cameraman and Spite Marriage.
 Two other retrospectives celebrated Patricia Rozema and Lars von Trier.

 1996

-At the 20th Festival, French critic Michel Ciment introduced a French programme which included Audiard's A SELF-MADE HERO and Breillat's PARFAIT AMOUR.
-Greenaway's THE PILLOW BOOK Premiered and retrospectives featured Jack Cardiff and Jan Jakub Kolski.
+At the 20th Festival, French critic Michel Ciment introduced a French programme which included Audiard's A Self-Made Hero and Breillat's Parfait amour!.
+Greenaway's The Pillow Book premiered and retrospectives featured Jack Cardiff and Jan Jakub Kolski.

-1997-2000
+The Festival takes a break! - 1997-2000

-After the 20th Festival in 1996, the Festival took a few years off.
+Due to the closure of the Cambridge Arts Cinema, following the 20th Festival in 1996, the Festival was forced to hibernate while a new home was found.

-2001–2009
+Cambridge Film Festival is reborn - The 2000's

 2001

-2001 featured the premieres of SIDEWALKS OF NEW YORK, BROTHERHOOD OF THE WOLF, OTESANEK, BEIJING BICYCLE, BETELNUT BEAUTY, SWORDFISH, SCRATCH, THE ISLE & SW9.
-As part of 70mm Widescreen Weekends the Festival screened 2001: A SPACE ODYSSEY, THE KING AND I, LAWRENCE OF ARABIA, PATHFINDER, MY FAIR LADY, and VERTIGO.
+2001 featured the premieres of Sidewalks of New York, Brotherhood of the Wolf, Otesanek, Beijing Bicycle, Betelnut Beauty, Swordfish, Scratch, The Isle & Sw9.
+As part of 70mm Widescreen Weekends the Festival screened 2001: A Space Odyssey, The King and I, Lawrence of Arabia, Pathfinder, My Fair Lady, and Vertigo.

 2002

-The Festival launched with the UK Premiere of TALK TO HER and closed with the UK Premiere of David Cronenberg's SPIDER.
+The festival launched with the UK Premiere of Talk To Her and closed with the UK Premiere of David Cronenberg's Spider.

-Other Premieres included BOWLING FOR COLUMBINE, LOST IN LA MANCHA, GERRY, HEAVEN, and INTACTO.
-Alex Cox attended the Premiere of his REVENGERS TRAGEDY and Richard Harris makes one of his last public appearances at the UK Premiere of MY KINGDOM.
-Peter Wintonick attended a season of his work, and the Festival hosted tributes to Milos Forman, Tod Browning and Lon Chaney, and Darius Mehrjui.
+Other premieres included Bowling for Columbine, Lost in La Mancha, Gerry, Heaven, and Intacto.
+Alex Cox attended the premiere of his Revengers Tragedy, and Richard Harris made one of his last public appearances at the UK premiere of My Kingdom.
+Peter Wintonick attended a season of his work, and the festival hosted tributes to Milos Forman, Tod Browning and Lon Chaney, and Darius Mehrjui.

 2003

-Amongst 50 UK Premieres the Festival screened SPIRITED AWAY, PIRATES OF THE CARIBBEAN, GOODBYE, LENIN!, TIME OF THE WOLF, ALL THE REAL GIRLS, BELLEVILLE RENDEZVOUS, WHALE RIDER and SPELLBOUND; Cate Blanchett and Joel Schumacher attended a special screening of VERONICA GUERIN, Jane Birkin presented MERCI DR REY, and Peter Greenaway attended the Premiere of his TULSE LUPER SUITCASES PART ONE: THE MOAB STORY.
-The Festival hosted the first UK Film Parliament, and held an Alexander Dovzhenko retrospective.
+Amongst 50 UK premieres the festival screened Spirited Away, Pirates of the Caribbean, Goodbye, Lenin!, Time Of The Wolf, All the Real Girls, Belleville Rendezvous, Whale Rider and Spellbound; Cate Blanchett and Joel Schumacher attended a special screening of Veronica Guerin, Jane Birkin presented Merci Dr Rey, and Peter Greenaway attended the premiere of his Tulse Luper Suitcases Part One: The Moab Story.
+The festival hosted the first UK Film Parliament and held an Alexander Dovzhenko retrospective.

 2004

-2004 Highlights amongst the Festival's 47 UK premieres included STAGE BEAUTY, BEFORE SUNSET, SUPER SIZE ME, CLEAN, COMME UNE IMAGE, COFFEE AND CIGARETTES, RIDING GIANTS, Spike Lee's SHE HATE ME, and Robert Lepage's THE FAR SIDE OF THE MOON.
+2004 Highlights amongst the festival's 47 UK premieres included Stage Beauty, Before Sunset, Super Size Me, Clean, Comme Une Image, Coffee And Cigarettes, Riding Giants, Spike Lee's She Hate Me, and Robert Lepage's The Far Side of the Moon.

-The Festival brought scores of international filmmakers to Cambridge: Sir Richard Eyre launched the Festival at the opening night presentation of STAGE BEAUTY; Julie Delpy presented the closing night screening of BEFORE SUNSET; and Robert Carradine introduced the UK premiere of Sam Fuller's THE BIG RED ONE: THE RECONSTRUCTION.
+The Festival brought scores of international filmmakers to Cambridge: Sir Richard Eyre launched the festival at the opening night presentation of Stage Beauty; Julie Delpy presented the closing night screening of Before Sunset; and Robert Carradine introduced the UK premiere of Sam Fuller's The Big Red One: The Reconstruction.